No Wonder at WNDR-Chicago

 In our art travel adventures, we’ve been to several so-called immersive art experiences, from VanGogh in Paris to Dreamscapes in Utah and MeowWolf in both Las Vegas and Denver.

-It’s been over a decade since we moved from Chicago, and we wanted to see what was new, particularly in the West Loop, where we’d lived and based our galleries for 9 some years.
 Oh man, the changes – what used to be light, airy and honestly a little funky is now mostly a sea of residential blocks/towers blotting out the sun and soaking up what used to be plenty of free parking.
 But I digress.

 In addition to a ton of gallery moves out of West Loop into West Town (more later), WNDR Global, a firm that calls itself “a collective of thinkers, artists, poets, and designers working at the intersection of art and technology” has opened WNDR-Chicago, one of 4 locations nationwide.